pnchingibm/RPA-Install/README.md

-# Build a fully functional RPA Server Environment
+# Build a Fully Functional RPA Server Environment

 The documentation for installing RPA Server on OpenShift does not cover all the supporting compoents and configurations to build a fully functional environment.
 The information and artifacts provided in this repo help you to build a functional RPA server environment.

 To setup an RPA server environment on your own OCP cluster, you will need to do the following:
     1. Install MQ Server.
 The detail installation information is in the documentation.
     2. Install an MSSQL server.
     3. Install RPA Operator.
     4. Create an RPA Instance.
     5. Install an LDAP server.
     6. Configure LDAP as Identify Provider for CPFS (Cloud Pak Foundational Service).

-Install MSSQL Server
+<span style="font-size: 20px;"><b>TInstall MSSQL Server</b></span>

    - Create a namespace for MSSQL server
    - Create security context constaints
    - Apply security context group
    - Create secret for login credential
    - Create PVc for the database
    - Create MSSQL Deployment and Service

 You can run the following commands to install MSSQL server.